 - FOR the election of director-nominees.

-- FOR the ratification of the appointment of Ernst & Young LLP as the Corporation's independent registered public accounting firm for the fiscal year ending December 31, 2009.
+- FOR the ratification of Ernst & Young LLP as the Corporation's independent registered public accounting firm for the fiscal year ending December 31, 2009.

 - FOR the management proposal.

 - AGAINST the stockholder proposals.

 - In the best judgment of the named proxy holders on other matters properly brought before the Annual Meeting.